kidnip/Rosales-cop3330-assignment4part2/readme.md

 2. To save a single list, click "**Save**" then "**Save List**" from the menu bar at the top.
 Follow prompt.
 3. To save every list, click "**Save**" then "**Save All**" from the menu bar at the top.
 Follow prompt.
    - Only folder directory/locations can be entered.
 It will save as a text file called "todolist.txt".
-   - Please do not alter any text (for loading purposes).
+   - Please do not alter any text, excluding file name (for loading purposes).

 **Loading List(s):**
 1. To load list(s), click "**Load**" then "**Load List(s)**" from the menu bar at the top.
 Follow prompt.